 Hydraulic cylinder seals are commonly damaged in a variety of ways.
-The most common cause is mechanical failure, such as over-torquing or sudden load changes.
+The most common cause is a mechanical failure, such as over-torquing or sudden load changes.
 Other causes include contamination and wear caused by oil and grease, water, and other fluids.
 Damage to the seal can lead to leakage, which can be extremely costly to repair.

 Step 1: Order a new set of seals for your hydraulic cylinder

 To repair the cylinder, you will need a new set of seals.
 You can either buy new seals directly from your cylinder manufacturer or you can get the required seal part number and buy them from a local hardware store.

 Step 2: Preparation work before you disassemble the cylinder

 Before disassembling the hydraulic cylinder, it’s important to clean it and remove all dirt, grease, oil, and other contaminants.
 You do not want these contaminants to get inside the cylinder or the hydraulic system.
 You need to do the disassembly work in a clean workspace.
 If you are in the field, you can put down a clean tarpaulin and do the repair on this.

 Step 3: Disassemble the hydraulic cylinder step by step